Welcome to this Federal Rent Checks review.

-It's an investment firm that offers financial advise to their customers.
+It’s an investment firm that offers financial advice to its customers.
 Supposedly led by Mike Ward, Money Map Press lists D.R.
-Barton as a financial advisor for the company, and a best-selling author.
+Barton as a financial advisor for the company and a best-selling author.

 A Sneak Peek

 For the occupied buildings, the firms have to pay rent.
-Several companies have tied a contract with the govt so they can act as private agencies.
+Several companies have signed contracts with the government to act as private agencies.
 The federal buildings fund is then used to transfer rent payments directly to the companies.

-Once the private companies have their shares, they will then forward it to their shareholders via Federal Rent Checks.
-For this, you will have to invest a significant amount, and be a shareholder.
+Once the private companies have their shares, they will then forward them to their shareholders via Federal Rent Checks.
+For this, you will have to invest a significant amount and be a shareholder.
 After the quick 10-min process, you can pick your department.

 The available options will vary depending on your investment size, and this will make you eligible to receive anywhere around $1,800 per month, which may increase over time.

-Only then will you be able to get a clearer picture of the process on how to redeem your check(s).
+Only then will you be able to get a clearer picture of the process of how to redeem your check(s).

 Federal Rent Checks is merely a marketing gimmick used to sell you the annual subscription.
-Money Map Press can get you detailed instructions on how to go about it, but you must make a purchase first.
+Money Map Press can get you detailed instructions on going about it, but you must make a purchase first.

 Things To Look Out For

-Definitely keep these on mind at all times, since they suggest otherwise.
+Definitely keep these in mind at all times since they suggest otherwise.

 1. Misleading Information

-Everything they mention about Government Rent Checks is false, and is rather misleading.
+Everything they mention about Government Rent Checks is false and rather misleading.

 You shouldn’t be required to pay $11 to learn more about Federal Rent Checks, and such a concept doesn’t exist in reality.
 You shouldn’t be required to subscribe to an investment newsletter.